dgrtwo/dgrtwo.github.com/_posts/2020-01-17-feller-coins.md

 ---
 layout: post
-title: "Feller's coin tossing puzzle: tidy simulation in R"
+title: "Feller's coin-tossing puzzle: tidy simulation in R"
 description: "If you toss n coins, what's the probability there are no streaks of k heads?"
 output: html_document
 date: 2020-01-17 10:00:00 -0400